-Google Search Console is Google's web service that allows webmasters to check the indexing status of the websites and optimize their visibility.
-Formerly known as Google Webmasters, this platform offers tools and reports to measure and optimize your website's search traffic and performance, optimize your website's content, as well as fix any issues that you might come across.
+Google Search Console is Google's web service that allows webmasters to check the indexing status of websites and optimize their visibility.
+It offers tools and reports to measure and optimize your website's search traffic, performance, content, and fix issues.

 This document guides you in setting up Google Search Console as a source in RudderStack.
-Once configured, RudderStack automatically ingests your specified Search Console data, which can then be routed to your data warehouse destination supported by RudderStack.
+Once configured, RudderStack automatically ingests your Google Search Console data and routes it to your specified data warehouse destination.

-To add Google Search Console as a source in RudderStack, follow these steps:
+To set up Google Search Console as a source in RudderStack, follow these steps:

 - Log into your RudderStack dashboard.

 - Go to Sources > New source > Cloud Extract and select Google Search Console V2 from the list of sources.